satnogs/gr-satnogs/examples/README.md

  * `morse_decoding_flowgraph.grc`: This flowgraph decodes a CW signal and prints the corresponding message at the `stdout`.
 To demonstrate the capabilities of the decoder, signal and noise power GUI sliders are provided for easy testing and experimenting.

+ * `ax25_example.grc`: This flowgraph semonstrates the AX.25 encoder and
+ decoder.
+It has two different AX.25 payload source blocks.
+The first one is the `Debug Message Source` block that assigns as payload a predefined message, whereas the second one is a `UDP Message Source` block that receives the AX.25 payload from a UDP packet.